Confessions of a Dangerous Mind (film): Release

 To tie in with the release of the film, Miramax Books republished Barris's 1984 book.
 The film premiered out-of-competition at the May 2002 Cannes Film Festival before Miramax Films gave it a limited release in the United States on December 31, 2002; the wide release came on January 24, 2003.
 The film only barely recouped its production costs, grossing only $33.01 million, of which $16 million was domestic revenue and $17.01 million came from foreign markets.
-It also suffered poor sales in its September 2003 Region 1 DVD release.
+It was released on VHS and DVD in September 2003.
 The DVD includes over 20 minutes of deleted scenes, Rockwell's three screen tests, a short documentary titled The Real Chuck Barris, Clooney's audio commentary, and a making-of featurette.

 Critical response

 The film received positive responses from critics.
 On Rotten Tomatoes, the film holds an approval rating of 79% based on 165 reviews, with an average rating of 7.2/10.
 The site's critical consensus reads: "Rockwell is spot-on as Barris, and Clooney directs with entertaining style and flair."
-On Metacritic, the film has a weighted average score of 67/100, based on 33 reviews, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 67/100, based on 33 reviews, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Confessions of a Dangerous Mind was shown at the Berlin International Film Festival on February 10, 2003.
 Sam Rockwell won the Silver Bear for Best Actor and George Clooney was nominated the Golden Bear but lost to Michael Winterbottom of In This World.

 Roger Ebert gave Confessions of a Dangerous Mind a positive review, awarding it 31/2 out of 4 stars.
 "George Clooney's directorial debut is not only intriguing as a story but great to look at," Ebert said, "a marriage of bright pop images from the 1960s and 1970s and dark, cold spyscapes that seem to have wandered in from John le Carré."
 Peter Travers of Rolling Stone magazine wrote that the film carried a perfect balance of dark humor and psychological drama.
 "Clooney tackles a far-reaching absurdist fantasy with Barris as a paradigm of paranoia," Travers reviewed.
 "He wisely hooks up with talent he worked with as an actor: cinematographer Newton Thomas Sigel, from Three Kings (1999), and editor Stephen Mirrione from Ocean's Eleven (2001)."